jdido08/TheShapesOfStories/README.md

 2/3/2025:
+- create system for creating stories
     - create system for identify protoganist
     - create system for determing font + colors
-- create system for creating stories
+- need to figure out font sizes for: [should I have sizes] -- 6x6 [same as 12x12]
+   -- 12x12 [same as 6x6]
+   -- 12x36 [this is actually different --> same font as 12x12 but story needs to be more indepth and detailed]
+- add space at the end of phrase (so there's non spaces between component text)
+- need to do writeup about story walls
+  -- what does the shape of your favorite stories reveal about you?

-- figure out size offerings:
+- figure out size offerings: Done
     - Book
         - Amazon
         - Lulu